metashell/metashell/README.md

 To simplify the Windows build, the source code of WindEditLine is redistributed as part of the Metashell source code and built together with Metashell.
-The content of the `src` directory of the WinEditLine source code can be found in the `wineditline` directory.
+The content of the `src` directory of the WinEditLine source code can be found in the `3rd/wineditline` directory.
 The content of the original `CMakeLists.txt` has been changed to build the code together with Metashell.
 If you want to upgrade WinEditLine to a newer version, you need to update these files.

 ### Building Metashell on OS X